imbs-hl/ranger/benchmark_Mcomp/README.md

 ![](test_with_Mcomp_data_sets_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 We note that some of the time series in M competitions are non stationary.
-In our experiments, we only work with monthly data and quarterly data to have at least one useful feature (frequency of the series).
+In our experiments, we only work with monthly data and quarterly data where seasonality is more likely to be detected.

 ``` r
 subset(M3, "monthly")